Azure/cli-agent-for-aks/INSTRUCTIONS.md

 ```

 #### Step 3 – Verify Installation
-After installation, verify that the CLI Agent was successfully installed by running:
+After installation, verify that the agentic CLI for AKS was successfully installed by running:

 ```bash
 az aks agent --help